 Studies have shown that backpack weight really starts to become harmful when it exceeds 20% of the carrier’s body weight.
 Most experts recommend sticking to 10–15%.
 So try leaving the heavy textbooks in the locker if they’re not needed for homework; and if they absolutely ARE needed, try to place the heavier books as close to the back as possible.
 If most of the weight is placed away from the spine, the body tends to naturally bend forward to compensate.
 Over time, this leads to spinal subluxations and can do some real damage to the back muscles.

 Get A Rolling Bag

-Obviously the most productive thing you can do is to completely eliminate the need to carry large amounts of weight on your back.
+The most significant thing you can do is to completely eliminate the need to carry large amounts of weight on your back.
 That’s where rolling bags/backpacks come into play.
 Students can carry everything they need without having to endure back pain day in and day out.

 Get a backpack that’s made of sturdy, lighter material.
 Ensure that the straps are padded and that your child always wears the bag with two straps on the shoulders.
 Using only one strap will cause uneven weight distribution and such lopsided weight will cause problems in the spine.
 Additionally, be sure to adjust the backpack straps so that they’re fit snugly around the shoulders, so the bag can’t sway or flop around.

 These simple steps are easy to take and they’ll help your child’s spine in the long-term.
 If your child has already complained about back pain, they may need extra help.
 As a family-oriented chiropractor, my practice is viable for people of all ages — from toddlers to kids to teenagers to adults.
 Get in touch to schedule a consultation today!